The Mike Cutmore Website!

 DHC (DROPHEAD COUPE).

 The TR7 was launched in the USA in 1975 at a time when conventional cars looked like bricks on wheels.
 It caught everyone by surprise for being unlike any previous TR.
 It was a revolutionary design with its bonnet sloping downward and its tail in the air.
-The strict two-seater became informally known as “the wedge” – a vehicle seemingly as futuristic as the plot of the 1933 Wells novel whose title inspired its advertising slogan “The shape of things to come.”
+The strict two-seater became informally known as “the wedge” – a vehicle seemingly as futuristic as the plot of the 1933 Wells novel whose title inspired its advertising slogan - “The shape of things to come.”
+The main sales target was America, but fierce safety legislation had to be met - including a proposal to ban open top cars!
+This therefore involved a completely new, & ‘fixed head’ style design radically different from the ‘old fashioned’ TR6, although the TR7 did return to the original ‘TR2 recipe’ of a 2 litre engine, the Convertible could not be introduced until 1980 when it was realised that the proposed outlaw of open top cars would never actually materialise.

-Production stopped in Oct 1981 with only 5527 UK specification Convertibles built.
-Although more TR7’s were built than any other TR, few TR7’s have survived in their original form.
-Today, well over thirty years on, the TR7 is a sensible classic to own being less temperamental than previous TR’s.
-It has good spares support, inexpensive insurance and is economical and ‘modern’ enough to be used every single day.
-In a recent six month long readers vote in “PRACTICAL CLASSICS” magazine the readers voted the TR7 in the top ten of 100 best classics, the highest placed TR.
+Nothing like the TR7 had been seen before.
+And it really did prove to be ‘the shape of things to come’, because within a few years almost every production car on earth displayed a similar rakish, sloping profile.
+Almost all still do today.
+Production ceased in Oct 1981 with only 5527 UK specification Convertibles built.
+Although more TR7’s were built than any other TR, few TR7’s have actually survived in their original form & less than 432 Convertibles are currently licensed in the UK today.
+Well over forty years on, the TR7 is a sensible classic to own being less temperamental than previous TR’s.
+It has good spares support, inexpensive insurance & is economical & ‘modern’ enough to be used every single day.
+In a six month long readers vote in “PRACTICAL CLASSICS” magazine the readers voted the TR7 in the top ten of 100 best classics, the highest placed TR.

 The TR7 is an extremely 'adaptable' car.
 Many owners have decided to take advantage of modifications and have increased performance and characteristics to various uprated configurations.
 There appears to be no limit to what can be done to the TR7.
 It can be one hell of a sports car.
 There was of course a TR8.
 There were only (it is believed) 18 UK specification TR8's made.